Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 Universal History Archive/Universal Images Group/REX/Shutterstock

 Ada Lovelace was not only the first female computer programmer, but also the first computer programmer overall.
 A brilliant mathematician born in England, she wrote the world’s first machine algorithm for an early computing machine called the “Analytical Engine.”
 It calculated Bernoulli numbers, thanks to Lovelace’s data input.
+Find out a proven advantage the female brain has over the male brain.

 Elizabeth Blackwell, first woman to graduate from medical school in the United States